 Training is the Key to Success

 The female officer was a “rookie” and her level of training is not known.
 I have personally had the opportunity to train with SWAT Team members of the Lawrence, KS Police and they exhibited a high level of professionalism and skill.
-With that experience, I would expect to find the Lawrence Police provide their officers excellent training opportunities.
+With that experience, I would expect to find the Lawrence Police provide their officers with excellent training opportunities.
 However, a “rookie” is still a “rookie.”

 Everyone responds to stress in similar and different ways.
-It is clear the backing officer becomes amped up by the sight and sound of the initial officer fighting with the driver, and being body slammed to the pavement.
+It is clear the backing officer becomes amped up by the sight and sound of the initial officer fighting with the driver and being body-slammed to the pavement.
 This reaction is not unexpected, nor is it inappropriate.
 In fact, the body’s Sympathetic Nervous System (fight or flight) is supposed to “amp” us up at a perceived threat.
 However, to properly cycle through appropriate actions (OODA Loop) an officer must be familiar with this type of threat stress, and how to properly focus the adrenaline dump to make sound decisions and actions.
-Without this experience, which can acquired very well in good force-on-force training, officers must rely on their life’s experiences to develop and execute a plan of action.
+Without this experience, which can be acquired very well in good force-on-force training, officers must rely on their life’s experiences to develop and execute a plan of action.